HAI-UBC/ACSP/README.md

 This method will still work (in case required).
 Sometimes if the "cvs" command doesn't work, try contacting help@cs.
 They will install the command for you to use it.

+## Current code retrieval protocols

+We do not use CVS anymore.
+For accessing codebase of the above listed version, follow their location in the CS server.
+Find the appropriate folder and edit/run the code as per directions in the following sections.

 ## Project folder structure: